How to Make Your Own Board Game

 Trademark.
 You will need two trademarks.
 One for your game NAME, one for the IMAGE.
 Cost £170 each.
 Go here: https://www.gov.uk/government/publications/trade-mark-forms-and-fees/trade-mark-forms-and-fees

 CE Mark.
 Now that Britain has left the EU, this will not apply.
-From January 2022, they will need to have a UKCA mark.
+From January 2023, they will need to have a UKCA mark.
 At the moment, I don't know much else about it.
 I don't think the Government knows much about it.
 If you want to sell in the EU, they will need a CE mark.
 To be eligible for these marks, they have to be made to certain standards.
 If you are having them manufactured properly, the manufacturer will have this sorted.
+Hopefully.

 Warehousing. https://www.whichwarehouse.com/warehousing.html .
 Amazon will store some of your games.
 For a new product, they will only take in 200 to start with.
 This is a bit of a pain.
 So you will need other warehousing for the bulk.
 There are many places to choose from.
-They will need to be able to help you organise a courier to take your games from their warehouse to Amazon.
+They will need to be able to help you organise a courier to take your games from their warehouse to Amazon fulfillment centres.
 Unless you don't want to go with Amazon in which case you will need a specialist...

 Who will store, pick, pack and send your games out to customers.
 For this, they will want a guarantee you will sell a certain amount.
 This means you will have to have your own website store, Shopify, Ebay or similar.
 None of these places will have brilliant sales right off the bat.
 You might want to seriously consider starting with someone like: